ercjns/jn2024/registration.markdown

 <i>E-mail JN2024Registrar@cascadeoc.org for a coupon code before you register. <strong>Discounts are only valid for Adult NRE Race Fees</strong>.
 No discount will be given if you have already paid on EventReg.</i>
 </div>

+### Volunteer

+Can you spare a few hours to help us create a world class event?
+You'll earn points good for registration at future Cascade OC events and the warmest thanks of our event directors.
+[Volunteer info](/volunteer/)

 ### Additional Items

 ![Image](/assets/img/ZipJerseyWithElements.png)